ryan-hunt-fed/Dev-Academy-Final-Project/README.md

 MVP
 - Human dex, id, name, type, stats, image
 - Dex size -  For start 5, will be added to.
+- Home page, Dex page (All entries), Add page, Single PokeHuman page (with links to next or previous PokeHuman).
 - CRUD - page to display all with add and release (Add and Delete)
 - Sound effects
 - Record a theme